Fl0pZz/Apipie/README.md

 # Vue-apify

-This is a tool for transforming the declaration of api call to js object.
+This is a tool for transforming the declaration of REST Api to js object.
-Inspired by VueRouter, Vue render function declaration, koa2.
+Inspired by VueRouter, koa2 and axios.

 [Try it here!](https://jsfiddle.net/fl0pzz/1n90wtn0/2/)